 The heel of the saddle cuts an upward path giving you something to push against when working hard, especially when down in the drops.

 The lightly textured cover also holds you in position, even in the wet.
 I think the Shortfit would work well on a time-trial bike, especially because the wide, flat but well-padded nose is unobtrusive when riding in a super-aggressive position.

-The San Marco is versatile enough for any road bike, and I found it more than comfortable enough for long days riding, although its shape is best suited to more aggressive riding.
+The Shortfit is versatile enough for any road bike, and I found it more than comfortable enough for long days riding, although its shape is best suited to more aggressive riding.

 If you are after more comfort, though, a Supercomfort version with extra padding has recently been launched.
 It’s the same price as the Shortfit Open Dynamic, too.